2026 Kentucky elections

 A general election will be held in the U.S. state of Kentucky on November 3, 2026.
-The primary election for all offices will be held on May 19, 2026.
-The last day to register to vote in the primary election is April 20 and the last day to register to vote in the general election is October 5.
+The primary election for all offices was held on May 19, 2026.
+The last day to register to vote in the primary election was April 20 and the last day to register to vote in the general election is October 5.

 Federal offices

 United States Senate

 Incumbent Republican senator Mitch McConnell, first elected in 1984, is not seeking reelection.

 United States House of Representatives

 Kentucky has six congressional districts, which elected five Republicans and one Democrat in 2024.

 State offices

 Kentucky Senate

 The Kentucky Senate consists of 38 members.
 In 2026, half of the chamber (all even-numbered districts) will be up for election.

 Kentucky House of Representatives

 All 100 seats in the Kentucky House of Representatives will be up for election in 2026.